DarrellShih/Resturant-Violations-Vizualization-Project/README.md

 5. This analysis surprisingly found that the most common violation of restaurants is related to temperature (shown as below).
 Be careful about temperature if you running a restaurant.

+*Refer to this link to see the plotly plots:http://nbviewer.jupyter.org/github/DarrellShih/Resturant-Violations-Vizualization-Project/blob/master/DV_Notebook/DV_GroupProject_Final_F4.ipynb